muziejus/javascripting-english-major/3-programming.md

    >3 is odd.<br>
 1. Building on the previous program, have it print the same, except without that ugly “This is the div.” line.
+1. Recalling the `typeof` operator, can you write the program so that it scolds you if you enter in something other than a number?
+This is a difficult (maybe even trick) question.
+1. Can you think of a way to complete the previous problem without using `typeof`?
+This isn’t a trick question, but some of your work in the previous chapter might help.
 1. Write down what seem to be common mistakes you are making.
 Are you forgetting to add some aspect of the JavaScript syntax?